 Short Attraction Wait Times At Disney Very Merriest After Hours

 Crowds steadily increased over the last few years at Mickey’s Very Merry Christmas Party, but the relative emptiness of an After Hours event is a treat.
-Party attraction wait times often topped 20 minutes during parties whereas at After Hours Boo Bash we had no waits over 20 minutes, including Seven Dwarf Mine Train.
+Party attraction wait times often topped 20 minutes during parties whereas most attractions were a walk on during Very Merriest After Hours with a few exceptions.

 Mickey’s Once Upon a Christmastime Parade